 When these fake reviews appear on your Google My Business listing, how do you remove them?
 Is there even a way to report them beyond just flagging them?
 The good news is yes.
 The bad news is… none.
 Google will promptly remove reviews that violate its policies, including fake ones.

 In this post, we’ll discuss how to spot fake Google Reviews, then we'll list the steps to report them to Google and remove them from your listing.

 Why is reporting fake Google reviews important?

 Customer reviews are a valuable lead acquisition tool.
 They're created by your customers and they inform potential leads how well your product or service performs compared to your marketing messaging.
-Leads who are interested in your brand can trust this feedback as an unbiased guide for whether or not to do business with your company.
+Leads who are interested in your brand can trust this feedback as an unbiased guide for whether to do business with your company.

 Here's the problem.

 Not all customer reviews are written by customers.
 Some people write fake reviews as a way to promote or slander a brand.
 Some companies will even post fake reviews about their competitors as a way to get a leg up in their industry.

 And, it's not as uncommon as you may think.

 According to BrightLocal, 62% of consumers think they have read a fake customer review in the last year.
 This can be a real problem for brands that rely on third-party review sites, like Google Maps, to attract new customers.
 On Google, anyone can write a fake review that goes public instantly upon submission.